Straktor/kissus-exif/README.md

 ```
 $ npm install
 ```
-To start:
+To start you need to specify the path to the folder that contains the images (.jpg) and the path to the log file:
 ```
-$ node app.js
+$ node app.js -i <imageFolderPath> -l <logFilePath>
 ```